GrayJack/algos/README.md

 use algos::sort;
 ```

-and create a array and use like this:
+and create an array and use like this:

 ```rust
 fn fn main() {